christopher-besch/homepage/src/articles/11_testing/testing.md

 type: article
 title: "Saving Time with Tests"
 description: "
-Using tests not to increase quality but to the more quickly get things done.
+Using tests not to increase quality but to more quickly get things done.

 Or: How I started to enjoy writing tests.
 "